Related lesson plan

 The seasonal growth and melt of ice has both local and global effects on the environment.
 Local life, both humans and animals, can often be affected by the seasonal freeze and thaw.
 Furthermore, our global ocean depends on ice formation to move heat, reflect sunlight, and continue the ocean conveyor-like circulation of seawater around the world.

 Ice is both affected by other variables, and is itself a strong variable on many other processes.
-Variables affecting ice, and the impact of ice on other processes are discussed in alphabetical order below.
+Variables affecting ice, and the impact of ice on other processes are discussed below.
 Bear in mind, many of these variables and impacts may have other affects, or may need to be combined with other data to understand the whole picture.

 Temperature, will have the largest impact on the formation of ice.
 Salt lowers the freezing temperature of water; generally, ocean water temperature must be below -1.8° C before ice can form.
 If the water has less salt, the freezing temperature would be above -1.8°C. Air temperature may be below freezing for days or weeks before ice begins to form, as water has a very high heat capacity and will resist sudden changes in temperature.
 In recent years, warming temperature trends have been observed, due to climate change.
 As long-term investigations into Earth’s temperature continue, it is possible to observe changes over time in ice as well.
 For example, sea ice extent, thickness, and duration have been well documented in an overall declining trend.